 Q: What are my options for replacing a missing tooth?

 A: When you lose your tooth, contact your dentist office immediately.
-Most likely, he or she will suggest a dental implant, a bridge, or a partial denture to fill the missing space.
+Most likely, he or she will suggest a tooth implant, a bridge, or a partial denture to fill the missing space.
 Your dentist should be able to schedule a consultation with you to go over the benefits and drawbacks of each of these options.

 Q: When will my child get his or her first tooth?